“Our Dogs Help People”

-RocDog is a Non-Profit focused on Therapy Dog Services in Rochester, New York.
-The focus is to serve the Community with our Therapy Dogs.
-Volunteers and their Therapy Dogs are a great resource for good.
-The Pandemic has affected us all.
-The goal is to get back to the new normal as soon as possible.
-People have been in isolated and hurting.
-We have seen firsthand how a Dog can lighten up a face, bring a smile, get a giggle, and even laugh.
-These things can become contagious.
-Let us come visit and show you first-hand just what a Therapy Dog can do for you.
+In March of 2021, RocDog was incorporated as a Non-Profit focusing on Therapy Dog Services in Rochester, New York.
+The focus of RocDog is simple: To serve in our Communities with our Therapy Dogs and put SMILES on faces whenever we can.
+Our Volunteers and their Therapy Dogs have become a great resource for good.
+These past few years people have been isolated and are hurting.
+We have seen firsthand how a dog can lighten up a face, bring a smile, get a giggle, and even a laugh.
+Let us come visit you and show you first-hand just what a Therapy Dog can do.

 They also see themselves working with different groups and businesses in the Community.
 For example: Hospitals, Schools, Transitional Living Homes, Shelters, Nursing Homes, businesses, and any groups that could use the services.

+Another possibility is to be able to provide special Dogs to people as a Therapy Dog or Service Dog.
+The process can be hard.
+First, they must find the right Dog as a puppy and spend time training the dog for this service.
+Then finding a match with someone in need.
+It will take special staff to implement this type of program.
 Also, another area to explore is the training of service dogs for people that have special needs.
 They understand that this is an idea that is down the road.
 These services will require highly trained people to work with these dogs and help placement with people.
 The list of people that can benefit from these types of dogs is long.
 For example: veterans that have come home with PTSD’s.

 RocDog has always had the desire to help everyone.
 We found that our dogs provide amazing support to Special Needs Families.
 This work has grown to become more than visits.